UX Case Study: Working Bikes Website Redesign

 - Ensure coherent branding that aligns with the in-shop customer experience.

-I kicked off the project with primary and secondary research.
-I sought to better understand Working Bikes’ target audiences, and to learn about target users’ attitudes and beliefs in engaging with Working Bikes, both in-person and online.
-Because I did not have access to Working Bikes’ direct customer base, I conducted surveys with participants who could represent a comparable customer base.
-I did so by recruiting people who had ever engaged with local bike shops in their communities, and asked questions about reasons, motivations, needs, and goals in interacting with their bike shops.
+I first sought to better understand Working Bikes’ target audiences, and to learn about target users’ attitudes and beliefs in engaging with Working Bikes, both in-person and online.
+However, I did not have access to Working Bikes’ direct customer base, so I conducted surveys with participants who were similar to Working Bikes’ audiences.
+I recruiting people who had ever engaged with local bike shops in their communities, and asked questions about reasons, motivations, needs, and goals in interacting with their bike shops.

 Through the initial research phase, two target audience types emerged: (1) the long-time Working Bikes supporter, and (2) the bike enthusiast who has heard of, but never been to, Working Bikes.
 I developed two personas — one of a regular Working Bikes customer and volunteer, and one of a bicyclist who was interested in learning more about Working Bikes — and used the personas to guide future stages of the design process.

-The initial research phase made it clear that the current Working Bikes website needed improvements in the ways that content are organized and presented to users.
-The existing website offered limited calls to action and outdated content, and it lacked features that users prioritized, such as a search bar and a contact form.
-Thus, interaction design quickly became a priority focus of the project.
+The initial research phase made it clear that the current Working Bikes website needed improvements in presenting and organizing content..
+The existing website offered limited calls to action and outdated content, and it lacked features that users wanted, such as a search bar and a contact form.

-By reviewing the primary research data and competitive analysis, and website audit, I developed a site map that sought to reflect more options for user engagement and clearer language for navigation menu items.
+I used the primary and secondary research data to design a site map.
+Through the site map, I sought to reflect more options for user engagement and clearer language for navigation menu items.

-By creating a site map and user flows, I was able to map out some of the possible journeys that a user could encounter within the website and identify any challenge areas prior to starting to design wireframes and prototypes.
+II also reviewed the user personas to identify some pathways people might experience on the Working Bikes site and created task flows.
+By creating a site map and task flows, I was able to map out some of the possible journeys that a user could encounter within the website and identify any challenge areas prior to starting to design wireframes and prototypes.

-Based on the initial information architecture laid out in the site map and user flows, as well as the synthesis of user research, I designed wireframes of screens that would represent a user’s journey in registering for a class at Working Bikes.
-I quickly sketched a set of low-fidelity wireframes by hand, and then designed a set of mid-fidelity wireframes for both desktop and mobile screen sizes.
-I incorporated both placeholder elements and production text in order to represent the lower-fidelity nature of the wireframes while also providing testing participants with some context about the purposes of each screen.
-Specifically, I incorporated production text related to the information architecture so that the usability tests could generate insights about quality of the proposed interaction design.
+Based on the information architecture laid out in the site map and user flows, as well as the synthesis of user research, I designed wireframes of screens that would represent a user’s journey in registering for a class at Working Bikes.
+I sketched low-fidelity wireframes with pen and paper, and then designed a set of mid-fidelity wireframes of key pages, including the home page and a page for classes and workshops.

-I conducted a round of usability testing, both in-person and remotely, on the desktop and mobile prototypes in order to identify potential pain points, areas of frustration, and sources of error in the interaction design.
+I conducted a round of usability testing, both in-person and remotely, in order to identify potential pain points, areas of frustration, and sources of error in the interaction design.
 I asked users to share feedback on the overall layout and basic interface design of the screens, and I asked them to complete the task of registering for a bike mechanics class.

 Additionally, I conducted two preference tests to gather feedback on proposed page layouts for the home page and a program page.
 The preference tests not only informed the designs of high-fidelity wireframes, but they also provided additional insights about site characteristics that users value.
 In this case, I learned that users value simplicity, organization, a “clean” design, and text that is minimal but useful.